bobleesj/learn-swift-with-bob/ABOUT.md

 ## Calendar
 <iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=2&amp;hl=en&amp;bgcolor=%23ffffff&amp;src=bobleesj%40gmail.com&amp;color=%231B887A&amp;ctz=Asia%2FSeoul" style="border-width:0" width="700" height="600" frameborder="0" scrolling="no"></iframe>

 ## Favorite Quotes
-> People who are crazy enough to think they can change the world are the one who do - Steve Jobs

 > Two roads diverged in a wood, and I - I took the on less traveled by, and that has made all the difference. - Robert Frost

->  Those who have a 'why' to live, can bear with almost any 'how'. - Victor E. Frankl, Man's Search for Meaning.